pierky/bgp-large-communities-playground/tests/README.md

 * **Set/delete Large Communities using the 3 decimal uint32 representation**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD; :x: Quagga.

   Some prefixes carrying large BGP communities have been announced to the implementations.
 GoBGP and BIRD have been able to perform actions on them (to add one or more communities, to delete one or more communities, to match prefixes on the basis of the communities they carried and then to perform actions on them).
   Here ExaBGP is given with a positive outcome because, by its own nature, it allows to implement filtering and manipulation logic within the third party applications it interacts with.
-Quagga has correctly matched prefixes on the basis of carried large BGP communities and it performed the desired action, but I have not been able to add/delete communities: I have added a remark to the [Quagga's Bug 875](https://bugzilla.quagga.net/show_bug.cgi?id=875) that is used to track its patch.
+Quagga has correctly matched prefixes on the basis of carried large BGP communities and it performed the desired action, I have been able to add communities too but I have not been able to delete communities: I have added a remark to the [Quagga's Bug 875](https://bugzilla.quagga.net/show_bug.cgi?id=875) that is used to track its patch.

 * **Separator used in the textual representation**: ExaBGP: `:` in log files, `,` in JSON dumps (array); GoBGP: `:`; BIRD: `,`; pmacct: `:`; Quagga: `:`.